valhalla/valhalla-docs/map-matching/api-reference.md

 ## Outputs of trace_route

-The outputs of the trace_route action is the same as the [outputs of a route](https://mapzen.com/documentation/mobility/turn-by-turn/api-reference/#outputs-of-a-route) action.
+The outputs of the trace_route action are the same as the [outputs of a route](https://mapzen.com/documentation/mobility/turn-by-turn/api-reference/#outputs-of-a-route) action.

 ## Outputs of trace_attributes